 There are readings, videos, and other materials for each course module, but this course is designed to be as interactive as possible.
 As a member of this class, you will be required to contribute to weekly discussion posts and responses based on the material each week.
 Quizzes will also test your basic comprehension of the material in each course module.
+Please see the Modules tab to view all videos, readings and other course materials.
 The deadlines for all assignments and quizzes are clearly stated in Canvas (in the Calendar and below this Syllabus).
 You will take a midterm and final exam, and you will complete a final paper.